 A set of (defined) symbols in the relocatable file.
 These sub-subsections contain a list of ULEB128 symbol numbers followed by a list of attributes.
 They are identified by a leading Tag_Symbol (=3) byte.

 In each case, byte-size is a 4-byte unsigned integer in the byte order of the ELF file.
 Byte-size includes the initial tag byte, the size field itself, and the sub-subsection content.
 That is, it is the byte offset from the start of this subsubsection to the start of the next sub-subsection.
-Both section indexes and defined symbol indexes are non-zero, so a NUL byte ends a string and a list of indexes without ambiguity
+Both section indexes and defined symbol indexes are non-zero, so a NULL byte ends a string and a list of indexes without ambiguity

 Overview of public ARC attributes